Bownly/BoMM/README.md

 Oh yeah, and Snaake.hx is actually that one enemy that goes back and forth and speeds up when you're on its same y level.

+# FlashDevelop tricks or tips and such
+FlashDevelop tricks or tips and such

+-F4 on a function or class will take you to that fn or class' declaration -F5 will auto-compile and run
+-Switch up top to debug mode rather than release in order to skip the splash screen -I find building in neko to be fastest over windows, html5, or whatever -Ctrl + Shift + 1 on a class name will auto import that class